 Foods and Feeding

-Since they are omnivorous the Colored Skirt Tetra will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+The Colored Skirt Tetras are omnivorous, though in the wild, their Black Tetra predecessors primarily feed on worms and small crustaceans.
+In the aquarium the Colored Skirt Tetra will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.

 Diet Type: Omnivore